AstroStucky/website/content/pages/resume.md

 ## University of Utah
 >graduated 2015

-Earned a Physics B.S. and Applied Mathematics B.S.
-I minored in Astronomy.
+Earned a Physics B.S., Applied Mathematics B.S., and minored in Astronomy.

 # Publications